rvaitkus23/mobile.vaitkus.net/README.md

 ## Install

 After you check out this git repository you need to get dependencies installed.
-To do that you tu run command
+To do that you need to run command

 ```bash
 $ npm install
 ```

-To update styles you need to run command
+To update styles from scss files you need to run command

 ```bash
 $ grunt sass
 ```

-If you want css files to be updated each time you upadte scss files you can leave leave running this command
+If you want css files to be updated each time you upadate scss files you can leave this command running

 ```bash
 $ grunt watch